tornqvist/yeet/README.md

 ```

 They yielded function may also be a generator function.
 This can be used to
-perform side effects such as setting up subscriptions, manually changing the DOM
+perform side effects such as setting up subscriptions, manually manipulating the
-or initializing some third party library.
-This is handled asynchrounous, meaning
+DOM or initializing some third party library.
+This is handled asynchrounously,
-the DOM will have updated and the changes may have been made visible to the user
+meaning the DOM will have updated and the changes may have been made visible to
-before the generator finishes.
+the user before the generator finishes.

 ```js
 function MyComponent () {